yoni66666/design-patterns/README.md

     Scalability: Design patterns can help make a system more scalable by providing a modular, flexible design that can be easily extended and adapted to changing requirements.

-Below are some examples of design patterns that I wrote, while they are divided into 3 types Creational Patterns: Singleton, Factory.
+Below are some examples of design patterns that I wrote, while they are divided into 3 types:

+Creational Patterns: Singleton, Factory.

 Structural Patterns: composition, Decorator.

 Behavioral Patterns: Observer